p-mckenzie/p-mckenzie.github.io/_posts/2017-12-12-instacart-part-2.md

 layout: post

 # The title of your post
-title: "Instacart pt.
-2 - Modeling"
+title: "Predicting grocery purchase behavior - pt.
+2"

 # (Optional) Write a short (~150 characters) description of each blog post.
 # This description is used to preview the page on search engines, social media, etc.
 description: >
   A modeling approach to the Instacart Market Basket Analysis, hosted by Kaggle, using engineered features.
-  The second of a 2-part series (part 1 available [here](https://p-mckenzie.github.io/2017/12/12/instacart-part-1/ "Instacart Part 1 - Feature Engineering")).
+  The second of a 2-part series (part 1 available [here](https://p-mckenzie.github.io/2017/12/12/instacart-part-1/)).

 # (Optional) Link to an image that represents your blog post.
 # The aspect ratio should be ~16:9.